davecoffin/party/README.md

-One note on GridLayouts: Any view inside a GridLayout is assigned a column and a row.
+One note on `GridLayouts`: Any view inside a `GridLayout` is assigned a column and a row.
 In this case we havent defined any, so every view inside the GridLayout is currently assigned to column `0` and row `0`.
 So, since both the `Image` and the `Label` are occupying the same space in the `GridLayout`, they will be stacked on top of each other.
 So since the `Label` comes after the `Image` in the markup, the `Label` will show up on top of the `Image`.
 Lets make the `Label` white so we can see it better: `<Label color="white" text="Hello world."></Label>`

 <img src="https://cl.ly/af9740be71dc/Screen%252520Shot%2525202019-02-04%252520at%25252010.44.43%252520AM.png" height="500">